drmomalik/codedtitles/README.md

 # Overview

-### “codedtitles” is a package designed to make the pre-processing of variables simpler prior to moving forward with analysis.
+### “codedtitles” is a package designed to make the pre-processing of variable names simpler prior to moving forward with analysis.

 # Installation